 In any year, the announcement of new additions to UNESCO’s World Heritage List is a cause for excitement among avid travelers, but this year’s new entries were a bumper crop, as 2020’s nominations were held over because of the pandemic.

-Obsessive UNESCO-collectors undoubtedly will have scanned the list for places to build travel plans around, and checked off the ones they visited already.
-For the rest of us, UNESCO World Heritage status might not be a reason to take a trip so much as spot some places worthy of a detour.
+Obsessive UNESCO collectors undoubtedly will have scanned the list for places to build travel plans around and checked off the ones they visited already.
+For the rest of us, UNESCO World Heritage status might not be a reason to take a trip so much as to spot some places worthy of a detour.

 Whichever camp you fall into, JayWay’s map is now richer to the tune of 11 new cultural and natural World Heritage Sites.
 Here they are.